Professional Accounting Services in Thailand

 • Exists solely to facilitate foreign participation in restricted businesses.

-For instance, appointing an unskilled Thai worker with a modest income as a majority shareholder in a company with substantial registered capital while simultaneously denying them voting and dividend rights would be considered as using a nominee shareholder.
+For example, appointing an unskilled Thai worker with a modest income to hold a majority stake in a company with significant registered capital, while denying them voting and profit-sharing rights, would be considered the use of a nominee arrangement.

 While nominee shareholders seem a great option for investors, Thai law prohibits their use, specifically Section 36 of the Foreign Business Act.